MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/section-properties-legacy.md

   - PowerApps
   - D365CE
 ---
-# Model-driven app form section properties (Legacy)
+# Model-driven app form section properties (classic)

 [!INCLUDE [cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 A section in a form occupies the space available in a tab column.
-Sections have a label that can be displayed and a line may be shown below the label.
+Sections have a label that can be displayed and a line might be shown below the label.

- Sections can have up to 4 columns and includes options for displaying how labels for columns in the section are displayed.
+Sections can have up to four columns and includes options for displaying how labels for columns in the section are displayed.

 Headers and footers are similar to sections but cannot be removed.
 If they don't contain anything they will not be shown.

 ## Section properties in classic form designer

-You can access **Section properties** in solution explorer from the Power Apps site .
+You can access **Section properties** in solution explorer from Power Apps (make.powerapps.com).

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).